 If you want to know what a typical day on a keto diet looks like and what you should eat and avoid on keto, don’t forget to check our food list and meal plan.

 However, if you find yourself in need of food or at a social obligation where Carrabba’s is your only choice, then there are ways to make it work.
 Follow these tips and guidelines for keeping it low-carb at Carrabba’s Italian Grill.

 Tips For Ordering at Carrabba’s

 Carrabba’s was founded by two Sicilian guys from Texas, so the menu features a lot of Italian-inspired dishes with a bit of a southern flare.
-They love to offer discounted prices to draw in customers, such as their pizza and wine Wednesday where you can get a wood-fired pizza for $9.99, ten dollars off any bottle of wine, and a glass of sangria for five dollars.
+This makes it tricky to find a good low-carb dish, but it can be done.

 #1.
 When in doubt, ask your server

 If you have any questions at all about how a certain dish is prepared or what ingredients it contains, always be sure to ask your server.
 Don’t assume anything!
 Restaurants are great at adding sauces and other sugary ingredients to their dishes without necessarily listing them on the menu.

 You can always check out the nutritional information on the Carrabba’s website before you head to the restaurant if you’re worried about keeping your macronutrients in line.
 Keep in mind that this information is generic and won’t reflect any customizations you make, so you may have to play the guessing game a bit.

 At first glance, some of the lower-carb options on the menu include the Calabrian roasted wings, any Tuscan-grilled meat, and the salmon Cetriolini.